 Think about it, we hate being sold stuff but we love buying.
 Instead of hard selling why not make them want to buy?

-Every tweet they send gets a lot of engagement and that’s no fluke.
+Each tweet they send gets a lot of engagement and that’s no fluke.
 Their strategy is on point and they start many conversations.
 By doing this, they build rapport and from time to time they send a promotional tweet to visit their e-shop.

 This is Jab, Jab, Jab, Right Hook 101.